QuentinRa/blog.quentinra.dev/programming/code/cpp/index.md

 std::cout << xxx.Parent::x(); // 1
 ```

+⚠️ If there is a non-trivial destructor, you must make it virtual!

 #### Liskov Substitution Principle

 As a child class inherit everything from it's parent, if a method requires the parent class, then we can pass a child class.